- 1870s - 2018 (Creation)

 Scope and content

-This fonds contains 72 accessions of records from Hart House, including the records of various clubs and groups.
-See accession-level descriptions for details.
+This fonds contains 73 accessions of records.
+See accession-level descriptions for more details.

 Appraisal, destruction and scheduling